Build AI agents for project coordination. Keep status, deadlines, and meetings moving.

 IntegrationProject Coordinator integrations

-See the connected tool surfaces behind Asana, Monday.com, Slack, Google Calendar, and your project tools and the adjacent systems these agents usually need.
+See the connected tool surfaces behind Asana, Monday.com, Slack, Google Calendar, and your project tools and the adjacent systems these assistants usually need.

 GuideProject Coordinator deployment guide

-Read the guide that helps project coordinator teams move from idea to governed production workflow.
+Read the guide that helps project coordinator teams move from idea to a production-ready AI assistant.

 PricingPricing and rollout model